 Off late, the Pindari Glacier trek, in the Kumaon region in Uttarakhand, has picked up a lot of popularity.
 A massive glacier structure gauging over 3 km in length and 1km in breadth is attracting both serious trekkers as well as seasonal tourists.

-During my recent one-month motorcycle trip across the Kumaon region (that also took me to Panchachuli Base Camp in Darma Valley, and the newly built Lipulekh Pass on Kailash Mansarovar Road) I ended up doing a part of Pindari Glacier Trek itinerary and gosh, I loved it.
+During my recent one-month motorcycle trip across the Kumaon region (that also took me to Panchachuli Base Camp in Darma Valley, and the newly built Lipulekh Pass on Kailash Mansarovar Road) I ended up doing a part of the Pindari Glacier Trek itinerary and gosh, I loved it.

 From beautiful landscapes to the warmth of local people, Pindari Valley has become my new favorite.